 The keycaps are made of PBT plastic with a pleasant, slightly textured finish.
 The Standard Version model we tested has Cherry profile keycaps, while the Special Edition configuration has OSA profile keycaps, which are significantly taller and have more rounded, spherical tops.

-The Keychron K2 HE is very quiet and unlikely to bother those around you, even in noise-sensitive environments.
+The Keychron K2 HE and other variants in the wider K HE series are very quiet and unlikely to bother those around you, even in noise-sensitive environments.

 We expect all compatible Gateron Double-Rail Magnetic switches will produce similar typing noise.
 For more information on compatible switches, see the Switches section.